 To optimize your website or your online business SEO, you have to do keyword research & competitors’ research before starting SEO.
 Keyword research provides a list of keywords that potential customers use to find what they are looking for.
 Keywords can be short-tail, meaning no more than three words, or long-tail (keyphrase) that are longer than three words, sometimes in the form of a question.
 A keyword list allows you to strategically include keywords in your content, allowing search engines to know what your content is about and value it based on other SEO factors.
 If done correctly, your website will appear higher on the results page when people are searching for exact or similar keywords.

 SEO optimization, of course, isn’t as simple as I’ve explained here.
 There is a lot more to that.
-In fact, SEO is one of the most demanding skills by online businesses.
-If you are an SEO expert, you can have great job offers with promising pays.
+In fact, SEO is one of the most demanded skills by online business owners.
+If you are an SEO expert, you can have great job offers with promising pay.
 As a business developer, understanding SEO techniques and strategies is really important.
 This skill, by all means, is one of the most important skills a business developer should know.
 Content marketing, which circles around SEO, not only increases potential customers for your products & services but also saves a lot of paid advertisement & sponsorship budgets.

-The process of SEO optimization is not limited to a fixed formula of producing content.
+The process of SEO optimization is not limited to a fixed formula for producing content.
 It includes understanding how search engines work and what algorithms they are using to generate search results.
 Putting together good content, whether text or otherwise, is important.
-Keyword research, selection, and inclusion is also an important factor in delivering good results from content SEO.
+Keyword research, selection, and inclusion are also important factors in delivering good results from content SEO.
 Image SEO, link building, and other SEO-related tasks are equally important, and all of them are mostly learned through working on real projects, doing a lot of A/B testing, and looking for niche keywords & real-world data to improve content marketing.